Ko-vey/SDLplayerCore/.github/README.md

 > *Please note that the primary objective of this project is for teaching and demonstration purposes, not to create a full-featured daily-use player that can replace mature products like VLC or MPC.*

+Analysis with the Visual Studio Performance Profiler shows that `SDLplayerCore` maintains a stable CPU usage of under 3% when playing 1080P@30fps H.264 videos on a Windows 11 system with a Ryzen R7-5800H processor, demonstrating its high-performance capabilities.

 The project currently implements the following:
 - **Buffer queue** and **flow control** design in audio/video playback
 - Core **audio/video synchronization**